-Section 7-4 Preliminary Elections
+Section 7-3 Preliminary Elections

-Signature Requirements--The number of signatures of voters required to place the name of a candidate on the official ballot to be used at a preliminary election shall be as follows: for the office of mayor not less than five hundred such signatures, not more than one hundred fifty of which shall be from any one ward; for the office of councillor at large, or school committee member not less than three hundred fifty such signatures, not more than one hundred of which shall be from any one ward; for the office of ward councillor not less than one hundred such signatures from the ward.
+Signature requirements – The number of signatures of voters required to place the name of a candidate on the official ballot to be used at a preliminary election shall be as follows: for the office of mayor not less than 500 such signatures, not more than 75 of which shall be from any one ward; for the office of councilor at large, or school committee member not less than 250 such signatures, not more than 50 of which shall be from any one ward; for the office of ward councilor not less than 100 such signatures from the ward.

-Ballot Position--The order in which names of candidates appear on the ballot for each office shall be determined by a drawing, by lot, conducted by the board of election commissioners which shall be open to the public.
+Ballot position – The order in which names of candidates appear on the ballot for each office at the preliminary election shall be determined by a drawing, by lot, conducted by the board of election commissioners which shall be open to the public; such drawing to be held following the certification of nomination papers.

-Determination of Candidates for Election--The two persons receiving at a preliminary election the highest number of votes for nomination for an office shall be the sole candidates for that office whose names shall be printed on the official ballots to be used at the regular general city election at which such office is to be voted upon, and no acceptance of a nomination shall be necessary to its validity.
-If two or more persons equal in number to twice the number of persons so to be elected receiving at such preliminary election the highest number of votes for nomination for that office shall be the sole candidates for that office whose names shall appear on the official ballot to be used at the regular general city election.
+Determination of candidates for election –The two persons receiving at a preliminary election the highest number of votes for nomination for an office shall be the sole candidates for that office whose names shall be printed on the official ballots to be used at the regular general city election at which such office is to be voted upon, and no acceptance of a nomination shall be necessary to its validity.
+If 2 or more persons equal in number to twice the number of persons so to be elected receiving at such preliminary election the highest number of votes for nomination for that office shall be the sole candidates for that office whose names shall appear on the official ballot to be used at the regular general city election.

 If the preliminary election results in a tie vote among candidates for nomination receiving the lowest number of votes which, but for said tie vote, would entitle a candidate receiving the same to have his name printed on the ballot for the election, all candidates participating in the said tie vote shall have their names printed on the official ballot for the said election although in consequence there shall be printed on the said ballots names of candidates to a number exceeding twice the number to be elected.

-A preliminary election shall be held in the city and in every ward thereof notwithstanding circumstances under which fewer candidates have filed papers requesting their names to appear on the ballot for nomination than there are places to fill.
+A preliminary election shall be held in the city and in every ward thereof notwithstanding circumstances under which fewer candidates have filed papers requesting their names to appear on the ballot for nomination than there are offices to fill.

-Section 7-5 Regular City Election
+Section 7-4 Regular City Election

 The order in which the names of candidates appear on the ballot for each office shall be determined by a drawing, by lot, conducted by the board of election commissioners which shall be open to the public.
+Such drawing shall take place within 7 days following the recording of results of the preliminary election.

-Section 7-6 Special Election for Mayor
+Section 7-5 Special Election for Mayor

-Whenever a special election is to be held to fill a vacancy in the office of mayor, as provided in section 2-9(a) a preliminary election shall also be held twenty-eight days preceding the date established for the said special election.
-The number of signatures required on nomination papers shall be the same as is provided in section 7-.
+Whenever a special election is to be held to fill a vacancy in the office of mayor, as provided in section 3-8, a preliminary election shall also be held 28 days preceding the date established for the said special election.
+The number of signatures required on nomination papers shall be the same as is provided in section 7-3a.

-Section 7-7 Wards
+Section 7-6 Wards